narner/Arduino-AudioKitOSX/README.md

 ##Xcode Project

+NOTE: Xcode 7.3 is required to run this project.
+Because it uses CocoaPods, make sure to open the `.xcworkspace` file, and not the
+`.xcodeproj` file.

-There are three classes in the Xcode project, the `Serial Communicator`, `FMSynth`, and the `View Controller`.
+There are three classes in the app; the `Serial Communicator`, `FMSynth`, and the `View Controller`.
 The `View Controller` is responsible both for opening the serial port so communication can occur: